 - Ticket to an upcoming conference or sales event

 - Workshops pieces of training and guides to make better use of sales tech, such as CRM training

 Worried your team might feel like they’re getting rewarded for good work with…more work?
 The opportunity for personal development might also appeal to your team.
 Consider incentives like:

 - Art classes

-- One month of a fitness class membership
+- Fitness class membership

 - Access to an online course website, such as MasterClass

 4. Gift Cards

 Gift cards are another excellent employee incentive idea.
 A personalized gift card can make them feel valued and appreciated–and give them an excuse to spend money on items they might not splurge on normally.

 It's important to determine what kind of gift cards will work best for you and your sales team, based on your company’s budget and the personality of your reps.